 Projections of Planes: Projections of regular planes parallel, perpendicular and inclined to one reference plane.
 Plane inclined to both the reference plane.

-Projections of Solids: Projections of regular solids, cube, prism, pyramids, tetrahedron, cyclinder and cone, axis inclined to both plane.
+Projections of Solids: Projections of regular solids, cube, prism, pyramids, tetrahedran, cylinder and cone, axis inclined to one and both the references plane.